nishu88/Codefundo-Idea-Phase/README.md

 •	**Twitter Sentiment Analysis** to map out the more affected areas and make sure which areas require more help.

 •	**Setup basic communication** required across help channels by indicating knocked out Cell towers on an area map.
 (Because communication is key in responding to requests and saving lives.)

+## Impact:-

+Currently concentrating on the **Indian subcontinent** (1.7 billion in population(2015)).
+Once we get a working model its easy to extend to other parts of the world